 Download our short guide: “Preparing for your Abdominoplasty Surgery Checklist”

 What is a major surgery?

-The definition of a major surgery is an operation that involves major organs such as the head, chest, abdominal cavity, etc. Some examples of a major surgery include an organ transplant, brain tumour removal , hysterectomy, bariatric surgery, c-section birth, kidney surgery, or open heart surgery.
+The definition of a major surgery is an operation that involves major organs such as the head, chest, abdominal cavity, etc. Some examples of major surgery include an organ transplant, brain tumour removal, hysterectomy, bariatric surgery, c-section birth, kidney surgery, or open heart surgery.

-Often, major surgery involves potentially life threatening illness or injury.
+Often, major surgery involves potentially life-threatening illness or injury.
 These procedures involve major organs of the body.
 Since the major organs are involved, the risks are higher.
-Moreover, a person having major surgery likely has a serious underlying disease or traumatic injury that requires life-saving surgery.
+Moreover, a person with major surgery likely has a serious underlying disease or traumatic injury requiring life-saving surgery.
 Again, that increases surgical risks.
-Operating on an individual that is not in good health always carries slightly more risk than operating on a healthy individual.
-A major surgery has little room for error in the operating room.
-Patients may have a major surgery to save their life.
+Operating on an individual not in good health always carries slightly more risk than operating on a healthy individual.
+Major surgery has little room for error in the operating room.
+Patients may have major surgery to save their life.

 Another feature of major surgery is a prolonged recovery time.
 After an organ transplant or triple heart bypass, for example, the person will need to stay in the hospital for some time.
 Recovery continues at home.
 Several weeks of recovery are expected.
 Even then, it can take a few months for the patient to feel ‘back to normal’ again.

 What is a minor surgery?